CJ-Felicitas/CJ-Felicitas/README.md

 - There's nothing much to see in here, most of my projects are in a closed sourcee

-I'm not good at Node.js because I was trained using Laravel but I can work with JavaScript projects, I'm more interested in backend development since I'm not good at UI/UX design.
-As of this moment, I'm interested in working with projects that are related to distributed ledger technology (DLT) and Financial Technology (Fintech).
+As of now, I'm very interested to learn more about server management as well as handling servers that are hosted in the cloud.